-First-hand charges that bank applies are on cash withdrawal, extra checkbook, ATM card charges, debit or credit card annual fees, mobile notifications, other bank ATM withdrawal charges and so on.
+First-hand charges that bank applies are on cash withdrawal, extra checkbook, ATM card charges, debit or credit card annual fees, mobile notifications, other bank ATM withdrawal charges, and so on.

 There are certain banks that don’t charge account holders for services mentioned above but also not limited to the above-mentioned ones.

-You must get relevant details online about pertaining charges in first place and then decide which one to go with.
+You must get relevant details online about pertaining charges in the first place and then decide which one to go with.

 2. Minimum Balance Requirements